 Class/Sub-Class Definition Guidelines Reserves Reserves are those quantities of petroleum anticipated to be commercially recoverable by application of development projects to known accumulations from a given date forward under defined conditions.
 Reserves must satisfy four criteria: discovered, recoverable, commercial, and remaining based on the development project(s) applied.
 Reserves are further categorized in accordance with the level of certainty associated with the estimates and may be sub-classified based on project maturity and/or characterized by the development and production status.
 To be included in the Reserves class, a project must be sufficiently defined to establish its commercial viability (see Section 2.1.2, Determination of Commerciality).
 This includes the requirement that there is evidence of firm intention to proceed with development within a reasonable time-frame.
 A reasonable time-frame for the initiation of development depends on the specific circumstances and varies according to the scope of the project.
-While five years is recommended as a benchmark, a longer time-frame could be applied where, for example, development of an economic project is deferred at the option of the producer for, among other things, market- related reasons or to meet contractual or strategic objectives.
+While five years is recommended as a benchmark, a longer time-frame could be applied where, for example, development of an economic project is deferred at the option of the producer for, among other things, market-related reasons or to meet contractual or strategic objectives.
 In all cases, the justification for classification as Reserves should be clearly documented.
 To be included in the Reserves class, there must be a high confidence in the commercial maturity and economic producibility of the reservoir as supported by actual production or formation tests.
-In certain cases, Reserves may be assigned on the basis of well logs and/or core analysis that indicate that the subject reservoir is hydrocarbon-bearing and is analogous to reservoirs in the same area that are producing or have demonstrated the ability to produce on formation tests.
+In certain cases, Reserves may be assigned on the basis of well logs and/or core analysis that indicate that the subject reservoir is

-1 These Definitions and Guidelines are extracted from the full Petroleum Resources Management System (revised June 2018) document.
+These Definitions and Guidelines are extracted from the full Petroleum Resources Management System (revised 2018 (v.
+1.03)) document.